 A verified delineation of aquatic resources is not required to satisfy CEQA or NEPA.
 These desktop delineation methods are accepted by the Regional Water Quality Control Board (RWQCB) and the U.S. Army Corps of Engineers (USACE), because they provide preliminary delineation data for the purposes of the CEQA/NEPA analysis where, as an acceptable approach for a Level 3 routine delineation approach described in USACE's 1987 wetland delineation manual and implemented here, the mapping will be field reviewed and verified to make the jurisdictional determination needed for permitting (Roberts pers. comm.; Environmental Laboratory 1987).
 The Authority and Reclamation use this methodology for the CEQA and NEPA analyses as the methodology generates sufficient detail to quantify acres of impacts, providing decision makers with information to meaningfully compare the significant physical environmental impacts of each alternative to inform their assessment and approval of an alternative.
-Appendix 9B discusses the aquatic resources mapping used to determine impacts in the EIR/EIS.
+Appendix 9B discusses the aquatic resources mapping used to determine impacts in the RDEIR/SDEIS.
 Chapter 9 indicates that aquatic resources in the study area may be altered and/or removed by the different alternatives, and this impact is identified as significant.
-The estimated temporary and permanent impact acreage of each alternative on each type of aquatic resource is provided in Tables 9-2a, 9-2b, 9-4a, and 9-4b under Impact VEG-1.
+The estimated temporary and permanent impact acreage of each alternative on each type of aquatic resource is provided in the following tables under Impact VEG-1: